Explainer: AI act

 None of the bans meaningfully apply to the migration context.
 The list of high-risk systems fails to capture the many AI systems used there.
 It excludes harmful systems such as fingerprint scanners or forecasting tools used to predict, interdict, and curtail migration.
 There are also exemptions related to the transparency obligations in the migration context, which undermines effective public scrutiny.

 The use of biometric applications can ultimately lead to mass surveillance and the violation of fundamental rights such as the right to privacy, free expression, and peaceful protest.
-It also intensifies the power imbalances between those who watch and those that are being watched.
+It also intensifies the power imbalances between those who watch and those who are being watched.

 What’s next?

 The AI Act is a step forward in the governance of AI.
 The task now is to ensure the effective implementation of the regulation as well as to fill the legislative gaps.
 Many of the rules laid out in the AI Act need to be specified, standardized, and implemented.

-The next three years will be decisive for the enforcement of the AI Act, with different EU institutions, national lawmakers, and even company representatives setting standards, publishing interpretive guidelines, building oversight structures, and driving the Act’s implementation across the EU’s member countries.
-Let’s hope that this work is not done behind closed doors.
+The next years will be decisive for the enforcement of the AI Act, with different EU institutions, national lawmakers, and even company representatives setting standards, publishing interpretive guidelines, building oversight structures, and driving the Act’s implementation across the EU’s member countries.
+Let’s hope that this work will not be done behind closed doors.

 Read more on our policy & advocacy work on the Artificial Intelligence Act